 Your Credit Score Could Rise Due To These Major Reporting Changes

-According to the Wall Street Journal, the three major credit bureaus (Equifax, Experian and TransUnion announced an agreement in May that will make it easier for consumers to take action if they find information in their credit report they believe to be an error – a task previously thought by many to be insurmountable.
-The agencies will also alter the processing of medical debt, adding a grace period before they will include medical bills in consumer reports.
+According to the Wall Street Journal, the three major credit bureaus (Equifax, Experian and TransUnion) announced an agreement in May that will make it easier for consumers to correct potential errors on their credit report.
+The agencies will also alter the processing of medical debt.
+They will be adding a grace period before they will include medical bills in consumer reports.

 The overhaul is a result of negotiations between the three credit reporting agencies and Eric Schneiderman, New York Attorney General.
 After watchdog and consumer complaints, Schneiderman began investigating the bureaus more than a year ago.

-Having an error on your credit report could make it harder to get financing for a house or car, or possibly even secure a job, even though you did nothing wrong.
-Currently, if you have a dispute with a piece of information in your report, the credit rating bureau would contact the debt collector to confirm whether or not it was correct.
+Having an error on your credit report could make it harder to get financing.
+It can even affect your ability to secure a job.
+Currently, if you believe there are inaccuracies on your credit report, the credit rating bureau would contact the debt collector to confirm the debt.
 That’s about as far as the investigating goes.
-Under the new regulations, a new system of accountability will be set in place to dive deeper into disputes.

-Now, when a consumer submits a dispute — including fraud and identity theft — trained employees will review all submitted information and contact the debt collector.
+Now, when a consumer submits a dispute, trained employees will review all submitted information and contact the debt collector.
 Individuals who dispute items in their reports will now get more information and further instructions on what to do if they don’t agree with what they find out.
-The credit bureaus are required to resolve the dispute even if the creditor says the information is accurate, and they must provide a new credit report to the consumer to show the issue has been addressed and corrected.
+The credit bureaus are required to resolve the dispute even if the creditor says the information is accurate.
+They must then provide a new credit report to the consumer to show the issue has been addressed and corrected.

-Many consumers are affected by credit-report errors.
-According to a 2013 Federal Trade Commission study, one in five consumers have an error in at least one of their three major credit reports.
-Equifax, Experian and TransUnion received eight million requests disputing information on credit reports in 2011, according to the Consumer Financial Protection Bureau.
-These errors can be from identity theft and fraud, such as when a thief opens a credit-card account in someone else’s name or simply from mistakes when creditors accidentally send wrong information.
+Credit report errors affect tons of consumers every year.
+According to a Federal Trade Commission study, one in five consumers have an error in at least one of their three major credit reports.
+These errors can be from identity theft and fraud or simply from mistakes when creditors accidentally send wrong information.

 According to the CFPB, past-due medical debt is an issue on the credit reports of 43 million Americans, and medical bills make up about 53 percent of unpaid debt in collection.
 Credit reporting firms get this information from collection agencies after they receive unpaid accounts from doctors and hospitals.
 Sometimes this is a result of the insurance company delaying payments, not the fault of the consumer.

-In a recent study, the CFPB determined that individuals with medical bills on their credit report were in good standing when it came to paying their other bills in a timely manner.
-This led the agency to believe that unpaid medical debts don’t mean necessarily make someone a high risk.
-Fair Isaac Corp., more commonly known as FICO, then changed the way it views late payments that were eventually made, and no longer weighs medical debt as heavily in its formulas for credit scoring.
+In a recent study, the CFPB determined that individuals with medical bills on their credit report were in good standing when it came to timely payments on their other bills.
+This led the agency to believe that unpaid medical debts don’t necessarily mean someone is high risk.
+Because of this, FICO no longer weighs medical debt as heavily in its formulas for credit scoring.

-Also in the agreement, the agencies are not allowed to market credit monitoring services to any consumer during the dispute portion of a phone call, and they have to let consumers know that purchasing a product isn’t required for disputing information.
+Also in the agreement, the agencies cannot market credit monitoring services to any consumer during the dispute portion of a phone call.

 About Credit Scores

-Fico Scores range from 300 to 850, and the higher the number the lower the assumed risk.
+FICO Scores range from 300 to 850, and the higher the number the lower the assumed risk.
 Here are the five categories that make up your score and their percentages.

 - Payment history: (35 percent) — Your account payment information, including any negative marks.